AppFair/appfair.github.io/index.md

 The App Fair's build process signs the release's binary artifacts with an ad-hoc code signing certificate.
 While this satisfies the policy requirements of certain platforms and provides some protection against tampering, this ad-hoc signature itself does not confer any useful identifying information.
-The signature is essentially an anonymous seal on the binary placed on it by the `integrate-release` build phases.
+The signature is essentially an anonymous seal on the binary placed on it by the `integrate-release` build stages.

 Instead, the App Fair provides author accountability and identifiability by requiring that any commit that triggers the `integrate-release` process needs to be marked as `verified` by GitHub.
 This means that the commit itself is cryptographically signed.
 This signature must be associated with a public e-mail address, and that address must be associated with the developer's GitHub account.
 The address does not need to be the primary address for the user, but it does need to be listed in the developer's validated public e-mail addresses at [https://github.com/settings/profile](https://github.com/settings/profile).

-The simplest way to sign your PR commit is to simply use the GitHub web interface whenever you update your PR to trigger the `integrate-release` phases.
+The simplest way to sign your PR commit is to simply use the GitHub web interface whenever you update your PR to trigger the `integrate-release` stages.
 GitHub will mark any commit that you make using their web interface as being "verified" with whichever of the e-mail addresses you have configured with them.

 Alternatively, you can sign commits from the `Terminal.app` using the `gpg` tool, which you can install using `homebrew`.